potassco/mkdoclingo/docs/reference/sections/encodings.md

         Notice the use of `start_level` passed for rendering headers and the TOC.

+## Configuration options

+The option `encodings` can be further customized with the following options:

+- `source` Boolean indicating if the source code is included.
+Default to True.
+- `git_link` Boolean indicating if github links should be added in the encoding title.
+Default to False.

+!!! example

-    === "Output"
+    === ":material-palette-outline: Output"

         ::: examples/sudoku/encoding.lp
             handler: asp
             options:
                 encodings:
+                    git_link: true
-                    source: true
+                    source: false
                 start_level: 3

-## Configuration options

-- `source` Boolean indicating if the source code is included.
-By default source code is not included.
-- `include-git-links` Boolean indicating if github links should be added.
-By default git links are included.
-(TODO)
-- `ignore-includes` Boolean indication that the included files should not be rendered.
-By default all included files are rendered.
-(TODO)
+    === ":material-code-block-tags: Usage"

+        ```
+        ::: examples/sudoku/encoding.lp
+            handler: asp
+            options:
+                encodings:
+                    git_link: true
+                    source: false
+                start_level: 3
+        ```